pierrediedhiou/cybersecurity-journey/glossary.md

 - **Fuzzing** — A testing technique that sends large amounts of random or unexpected data to an application to discover vulnerabilities or unexpected behavior
+- **FIN Scan** — An Nmap scan (-sF) that sends packets with only the FIN flag set.
+Can bypass non-stateful firewalls and evade some IDS systems
 ## G
 - **GPO** — Group Policy Objects, collection of settings applied to Organizational Units in Active Directory